Ports of Call

 Electrical current is 230 volts, 50Hz.
 The United Kingdom style plug with three flat pins is used.
 Round three-pin plugs are also used.

-English is the official language.
-The local people speak a Creole patois.
+English is the official language, but the local people speak a Creole patois.

-Visits to Dominica are usually trouble-free.
-There are some instances of petty theft, so it is wise to take sensible precautions with money and valuables.
+Visits to Dominica are usually trouble-free, but visitors should be wary of petty theft and take sensible precautions with money and valuables.

-The friendly islanders appreciate having their smiles and greetings returned, and prefer to have revealing outfits confined to the beach or poolside.
-Nudity on beaches is not acceptable, and nor is haggling at the markets.
-It is an offence to wear camouflage clothing.
+Islanders tend to be friendly and appreciate having their smiles and greetings returned.
+It's also best that visitors only wear revealing outfits at the beach or poolside.
+Nudity on beaches is not acceptable, nor is haggling at the markets.
+Local attitudes towards the LGBT community are mostly conservative throughout the Caribbean.

 Business dress is smart, and meetings are formal.
 Office hours are Monday to Friday 8am to 4pm with a lunch break between 1pm and 2pm.

 The international access code for Dominica is +1, in common with the US, Canada and most of the Caribbean, followed by 767.
-Telephone services are excellent and there are public telephones.
-Calling cards can be purchased from a variety of local shops and the post office.
-A GSM 850/900/1900 network is in operation and unregistered roaming is available for credit card holders.
-Handsets can be hired.
-There are internet cafés in Roseau and wifi available at some hotels.
-The main post office is in Roseau.
+Telephone services are excellent and WiFi is available at some hotels.
+Travellers can purchase local SIM cards for unlocked phones.

-Items that may be brought into Dominica without incurring customs duty are 200 cigarettes or 50 cigars, and 2 litres of alcohol.
+Items that may be brought into Dominica without incurring customs duty are 200 cigarettes or 50 cigars, and 1 litre of alcohol.
 Any other goods or appliances for personal use are allowed.

 Become our Dominica Travel Expert